Daniel-KM/Omeka-S-module-Shibboleth/README.md

 composer install --no-dev
 ```

+Before enabling the module in admin interface, the config must be updated.

 Then install it like any other Omeka module.

 See general end user documentation for [installing a module].